SCIInstitute/SCIRun/docs/_includes/modules/GetNetworkFileName.md

 ### Summary

-Retrieves the name of the current network.
+This module retrieves the name of the current network.

 **Detailed Description**